abcdesktopio/docs/opsdocs/docs/3.2/setup/kubernetes_abcdesktop_windows.md

 [INFO] http://localhost:30443/
 ```

+You can open a web browser and go to the http://localhost:30443/

 ## Change the default namespace

 You may need to replace the default namespace `abcdesktop` by your own.
-The `install-3.2.ps1` PowerShell script allow you to set the new namespace as an option.
+The `install-3.2.ps1` PowerShell script allows you to set the new namespace as an option.

 ```PowerShell
 curl https://raw.githubusercontent.com/Matt307082/powershell-scripts/master/install-3.2.ps1 -OutFile install-3.2.ps1